 - Interaction between international, national, and sub-national climate policy

 The Harvard Project has conducted research workshops in Cambridge, Massachusetts, Venice, Italy, and Berlin, Germany—for Project authors and other scholars studying climate change policy.
-The Project has collaborated with leading research institutes focusing on environmental economics and policy: Fondazione Eni Enrico Mattei, based in Venice and Milan; the Mercator Research Institute on Global Commons and Climate Change, in Berlin; the National Center for Climate Change Strategy and International Cooperation in Beijing; and Resources for the Future, in Washington, D.C.
+The Harvard Project has collaborated with leading research institutes focusing on environmental economics and policy: Fondazione Eni Enrico Mattei, based in Venice and Milan; the Mercator Research Institute on Global Commons and Climate Change, in Berlin; the National Center for Climate Change Strategy and International Cooperation in Beijing; and Resources for the Future, in Washington, D.C.

-The Project has conducted numerous roundtables and workshops for policy makers and stakeholders, in Brussels (three meetings, including one in September 2009 hosted by European Union Commissioner for Environment), Washington, D.C., Canberra, Rome, London, Paris, Tokyo, Seoul, Mexico City, Beijing, and Doha.
+The Project has conducted numerous roundtables and workshops bringing together researchers, policy makers, and stakeholders (advocates and leaders in business and non-governmental organizations), in Brussels, Washington, D.C., Canberra, Rome, London, Paris, Tokyo, Seoul, Mexico City, Beijing, and Doha.
 Summaries are available on the Project's website.

-The Project has conducted policy-outreach meetings at the Thirteenth (Bali, Indonesia), Fourteenth (Poznan, Poland), Fifteenth (Copenhagen, Denmark), and Sixteenth (Cancun, Mexico), Eighteenth (Doha, Qatar), and Nineteenth (Warsaw, Poland) COPs.
-The Project co-hosted an additional event at COP-18 with the Qatar government.
+The Project has conducted policy-outreach meetings at the Thirteenth (Bali, Indonesia), Fourteenth (Poznan, Poland), Fifteenth (Copenhagen, Denmark), and Sixteenth (Cancun, Mexico), Eighteenth (Doha, Qatar), and Nineteenth (Warsaw, Poland), and Twentieth (Lima, Peru), and Twenty-First (Paris, France) COPs.
 At the COPs—and at intermediate U.N. negotiating sessions—Project leaders have also held meetings with individual negotiating teams from over 50 countries.
 At all of these meetings, the Project receives valuable insights, suggestions, and feedback with regard to international climate change policy.

 ABOUT THE PROJECT'S DIRECTOR

 Robert Stavins is the Albert Pratt Professor of Business and Government and Director of the Harvard Environmental Economics Program, as well as a University Fellow of Resources for the Future and a Research Associate of the National Bureau of Economic Research.
-He is a Coordinating Lead Author of the Intergovernmental Panel on Climate Change and has been Chair of the U.S. EPA's Environmental Economics Advisory Committee.
+He has been a Coordinating Lead Author of the Intergovernmental Panel on Climate Change and Chair of the U.S. EPA's Environmental Economics Advisory Committee.
 His research has examined climate strategies, cap-and-trade systems, carbon sequestration, and technology innovation and diffusion.
-He directed Project 88 for former Senator Timothy Wirth and the late Senator John Heinz, which recommended market-based environmental policy instruments and helped lay the groundwork for the SO2 allowance trading program in the Clean Air Act amendments of 1990.